John-Kingham/random-old-books/README.md

 #### Colour palette

-The site uses the following "vintage" colours, which suit the company's position as a seller of old books:
+The site uses the following vintage-style colours, which suit the company's position as a seller of old books:

 - #567a79 (a dark green) as the primary background colour
 - #504746 (a dark brown) as the second background colour
 - #FFFFFF (white) as the contrast colour for text on dark backgrounds

+These colours are shown more clearly in the Features section below.

 #### Custom fonts

-THe site uses two custom fonts from [Google Fonts](https://fonts.google.com/):
+The site uses two custom fonts from [Google Fonts](https://fonts.google.com/):

-- Headings: [Limelight](https://fonts.google.com/specimen/Limelight) (a vintage font that contrasts strongly with the body font)
+- For headings: [Limelight](https://fonts.google.com/specimen/Limelight) (a vintage-style font that contrasts strongly with the body font)
-- Body text: [Quicksand](https://fonts.google.com/specimen/Quicksand) (a san serif font that should be easy to read on screens)
+- For body text: [Quicksand](https://fonts.google.com/specimen/Quicksand) (a san serif font that is easy to read on screens)

 #### Images

 Images were chosen to fit in with the site's colour palette and to fulfil the user stories (for example, an image from within a bookstore or an image of someone speaking at an event).

-You can see all of the site's images in the features section below.
+You can see all of the site's images in the Features section below.

+#### Content

+As Random Old Books is a fictional business, I asked Microsoft Co-Pilot to come up with good copy for the site that would attract, engage and convert potential customers.

 ## Features